mvsaran/Selenium-MCP-Server-AI-Powered-Test-Generation/README.md

 2. Describe what you want to test in plain English to your AI assistant
 3. Get complete, working code with best practices, proper waits, assertions, and error handling

+### 🔍 No Locators Required!

+**The biggest advantage**: You never need to provide element locators!
+The MCP server:
+- 🌐 Analyzes the target web page automatically
+- 🎯 Identifies the most reliable locators (ID, name, CSS, XPath)
+- ✨ Selects the best location strategy for each element
+- 🛡️ Adds appropriate waits and error handling
+- ✅ Generates production-quality code

 ### 📋 Two Complete Examples Included:

 1. **SauceDemo Login & Cart Test** - E-commerce workflow testing
+   - Auto-detected: username field, password field, login button, cart button

 2. **ParaBank Registration Test** 🆕 - Form automation with validation
+   - Auto-detected: 11 form fields with optimal `By.name()` locators
+   - Auto-detected: Submit button with `By.cssSelector()`

-Both examples demonstrate the power of AI-generated Selenium tests with zero manual coding!
+Both examples demonstrate the power of AI-generated Selenium tests with zero manual coding **and zero manual locator research**!

 ---